edimaudo/hackathon_coding_challenges/2024_VSFG_Impact/VFSG/readme.md

 ## Solution

 A Shiny App that leverages viz for social good dataset to provide insights into Partners, Social Media and Projects.
+It provides insights into the different aspects by using visualization and natural language processing.

 See screenshots of the application below.